 Did you make your broadcasting debut at a recent STEM Zone event?

-Click the link on the right to see your video.
+Click the link below to see your video.

 people are loving the STEM Zone

 Our organization was very pleased with the experience.
 The students were extremely engaged and learned a great deal.

 The event was completely enjoyable.
 The students were excited and related previously learned material as they were going through the activities.
 Thanks a million!